 There was a Scottish Presbyterian minister in Edinburgh named John Erskine, who published a Memorial (he called it) pleading with the people of Scotland and elsewhere to unite in prayer for the revival of religion.
 He sent one copy of this little book to Jonathan Edwards in New England.
 That great theologian was so moved he wrote a response which grew longer than a letter, so that finally he published it as a book, entitled: “A Humble Attempt to Promote Explicit Agreement and the Visible Union of All God’s People in Extraordinary Prayer for the Revival of Religion and the Advancement of Christ’s Kingdom on earth, pursuant to Scripture Promises and Prophecies concerning the Last Time.”
 That was the title of the book, not the book itself.

 But do not miss its message: “A Humble Attempt” (New England’s modesty) “to promote explicit agreement and visible union of God’s people in extraordinary prayer for a revival of religion and extension of Christ’s Kingdom.”
-Is not this what is missing so much from all our evangelistic efforts: explicit agreement; visible union, unusual prayer?
+Is not this what is missing so much from all our evangelistic efforts: explicit agreement; visible union, special prayer?
 This movement had started in Britain through William Carey, Andrew Fuller and John Sutcliffe and other leaders who began what the British called “the Union of Prayer.”
 Hence, the year after John Wesley died, the Second Great Awakening began and swept Great Britain.
 In New England, there was a man of prayer named Isaac Backus, a Baptist pastor, who in 1794, when conditions were at their worst, addressed an urgent plea for prayer for revival to pastors of every Christian denomination in the United States.

 Churches knew that their backs were to the wall.
 So the Presbyterians of New York, New Jersey, and Pennsylvania adopted it for all their churches.
-Bishop Francis Asbury adopted it for all the Methodists.
-The Congregational and Baptist Associations, the Reformed and the Moravians all adopted the plan, until America like Britain was interlaced with a network of prayer meetings, which set aside the first Monday of each month to pray.
+Bishop Francis Asbury took it for all the Methodists.
+The Congregational and Baptist Associations, the Reformed and the Moravians all adopted the plan until America like Britain was interlaced with a network of prayer meetings, which set aside the first Monday of each month to pray.
 It was not long before the revival reached the frontier in Kentucky, it encountered a people really wild and irreligious.
 Congress had discovered that in Kentucky there had not been more than one court of justice held in five years.
-Peter Cartwright, Methodist evangelist, wrote that when his father settled in Logan County, it was known as Rogues’ Harbor.
+Peter Cartwright, the Methodist evangelist, wrote that when his father settled in Logan County, it was known as Rogues’ Harbor.
 If someone committed a murder in Massachusetts or robbery in Rhode Island, all he needed to do was to cross the Alleghenies.
 The decent people in Kentucky formed regiments of vigilantes to fight for law and order, fought a pitched battle with outlaws and lost.

 There was a Scotch-Irish Presbyterian minister named James McGready whose chief claim to fame was he was so ugly that he attracted attention.
 It was reported that people sometimes stopped in the street to ask: ‘What does he do?”
 “He’s a preacher.”
 Then they reacted, saying: “A man with a face like that must really have something to say.”
 McGready settled in Logan County, pastor of three little churches.
 He wrote in his diary that the winter of 1799, for the most part, was “weeping and mourning with the people of God.”
 Lawlessness prevailed everywhere.
 McGready was such a man of prayer that, not only did he promote the concert of prayer every first Monday of the month, but he got his people to pray for him at sunset on Saturday evening and sunrise Sunday morning.
 Then in the summer of 1800 came the great Kentucky revival.
 Eleven thousand people came to a communion service.
 McGready hollered for help, regardless of denomination.
-Baptists and Methodists came in response and the great camp meeting revivals started to sweep Kentucky and Tennessee, then spread over North and South Carolina, along with the frontier.
+Baptists and Methodists came in response, and the great camp meeting revivals started to sweep Kentucky and Tennessee, then spread over North and South Carolina, along with the frontier.

 Out of that second great awakening after the death of John Wesley came the whole modern missionary movement and its societies.
 Out of it came the abolition of slavery, and popular education, Bible societies and Sunday schools, and many social benefits accompanying the